zinichakraborty/bootcampexercises-f23/proj2/README.md

     - If the log in is unsuccessful then there is some error message (hint: use conditional rendering) to inform the user of the issue and remains on the log in page
     - Refer to [Next.js documentation](https://nextjs.org/docs/pages/building-your-application/routing/linking-and-navigating) for how routing and navigation works in Next (it's mostly the same as React)
 - It also has a link to the Create Account Page in case the user does not have an account in page
-- **Important:** Make sure to track the user's id through hooks as your route to other pages
+- **Important:** Make sure to track the user's id either through props or [custom hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) (a more clean way to do it) as you route to other pages

 ### Create Account Page
 - There will be four inputs on this page: Full Name, Email, Password, and Confirm Password